ISAITB/docs-itb-ta/source/systemAdministration/index.rst

 Manage themes
 -------------

-As test bed administrator you can adapt the test bed's look and feel to match your organisation's needs.
+As Test Bed administrator you can adapt the Test Bed's look and feel to match your organisation's needs.
 Look and feel settings are grouped into **themes**, allowing you to define multiple themes from which one will be set as the active one.
-Managing the test bed's themes is done from the **Themes** tab.
+Managing the Test Bed's themes is done from the **Themes** tab.

 .. figure:: ../screenshots/system_configuration_themes_tab.png
   :align: center

-By default, the test bed comes with two built-in themes that can be deactivated but not removed: a European Commission theme and a GITB theme.
+By default, the Test Bed comes with two built-in themes that can be deactivated but not removed: a European Commission theme and a GITB theme.
-The GITB theme (identified by the key "gitb") is the active one following a clean test bed installation.
+The GITB theme (identified by the key "gitb") is the active one following a clean Test Bed installation.
 The active theme can be set through the user interface when :ref:`editing a theme<systemAdmin__themes_edit>`, or by setting the ``THEME`` environment variable to match a theme's
 **key**.